-Cozumel is dotted with vibrant reefs making it a great opporunity for snorkelers and divers to explore paradise.
+Cozumel is dotted with vibrant reefs making it a great opportunity for snorkelers to explore underwater paradise along the second largest reef in the world.
 Located on Mexico’s eastern coast on the Yucatan Peninsula, it’s a world-renowned destination.

-The idyllic island checks all the postcard-perfect boxes: Caribbean beaches with crystal clear waters, white-sand beaches, and reefs teeming with marine life.
+The idyllic island checks all the postcard-perfect boxes: Caribbean beaches with crystal clear waters, white-sand beaches, and fantastic snorkeling and scuba diving along reefs teeming with marine life.
 Find your best snorkel mask, and get ready for an underwater adventure at one of these top spots to snorkel Cozumel.

 Note: Some locations are easily accessed from the beach, and others should be accessed by boat.
 Many of the best Cozumel snorkeling tours are available by boat.